Tanz0rz/haxe-fmod/README.md

 - **C++**: The source is in `native/faxe/`.
 Built automatically by hxcpp during `lime build`.

 Build scripts for copying dependencies are in the `scripts/` directory:
-- `scripts/build-hl.sh` - Build and package HashLink targets
+- `scripts/build-hl.sh` - Build and package HashLink targets (generic, auto-detects platform)
+- `scripts/build-hl-linux.sh` - Build and package Linux HashLink targets
+- `scripts/build-hl-mac.sh` - Build and package macOS HashLink targets (ARM64/Apple Silicon only)
 - `scripts/build-linux.sh` - Build and package Linux C++ targets
 - `scripts/build-mac.sh` - Build and package macOS C++ targets (ARM64/Apple Silicon only)
-- `scripts/build-hl-mac.sh` - Build and package macOS HashLink targets (ARM64/Apple Silicon only)

 ## <a name="future-goals"></a>Future Goals